-Estimated Useful Life
+Asset Class Estimated Useful Life

-25-50 years

-4-20 years
+Buildings Machinery & Equipment 25-50 years 4-20 years

-25-50 years
+General Infrastructure 25-50 years

-The Weatherspoon Art Collection is capitalized at cost or fair value at the date of donation.
+The Weatherspoon Art Collection is capitalized at cost or acquisition value at the date of donation.
+Donated capital assets acquired prior to July 1 2015 are stated at fair value as of the date of donation.
 This collection is considered inexhaustible and is therefore not depreciated.

 - I. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources legally segregated for the payment of principal and interest as required by debt covenants, unspent debt proceeds, and endowment and other restricted investments. - J. Funds Held in Trust for Pool Participants Funds held in trust for pool participants represent the external portion of the University's governmental external investment pool more fully described in Note 2. - K. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, net pension liability, notes payable, annuity and life income payable, and compensated absences, that will not be paid within the next fiscal year.
+Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources legally segregated for the payment of principal and interest as required by debt covenants, unspent debt proceeds, and endowment and other restricted investments. - J. Funds Held in Trust for Pool Participants Funds held in trust for pool participants represent the external portion of the University's governmental external investment pool more fully described in Note 2. - K. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of revenue bonds payable, net pension liability, notes payable, annuity and life income payable, and compensated absences that will not be paid within the next fiscal year.